Important Changes to Council Tax for 2013

 Properties that are unoccupied and substantially unfurnished which require or are undergoing major repair to make them habitable will receive a 50% discount for up to 12 months rather than 100%.

 Properties that are unoccupied and substantially unfurnished and have been continuously empty for more than 2 years will become subject to a premium of 50%.
 This is to encourage the properties to be brought back into use.
 Certain exclusions apply.

 New way to pay

 You can now request to pay your bill over 12 monthly instalments rather than 10.
 If you wish to take up this option you will need to call us before 11 April 2013.

 Changes to Council Tax Benefit

-On 1 April 2013 Council Tax Benefit will be replaced by the Council Tax Support scheme (also known as Council Tax Reduction).
-This new local scheme has been agreed for 12 months by the Council and will continue to provide help to those on a limited income by reducing their Council Tax by up to 100%.
+On 1 April 2013 Council Tax Benefit was replaced by the Council Tax Support scheme (also known as Council Tax Reduction).
+This new local scheme was agreed for 12 months by the Council and continued to provide help to those on a limited income by reducing their Council Tax by up to 100%.